We may earn a commission when you buy through links in our articles. Learn more.

 Giant

-Giant (or Giantish) is one of the oldest living languages in the core DnD setting of Faerûn.
-Being able to speak Giant might help you avoid fighting one on your adventures.
+Giant (or Giantish) is one of the oldest living languages in the core setting of Faerûn.
+Being able to speak Giant might help you avoid fighting one on your adventures – which is advisable, as they can be extremely powerful foes.

 Gnomish

 Gnomish shares an alphabet with Dwarvish, but the languages are very different.
-Creatures from a variety of species use Gnomish in academic writing thanks to its clear and specific vocabulary.
+Naturally, Gnomish is most commonly spoken by Gnomes, but creatures from a variety of species use Gnomish in academic writing thanks to its clear and specific vocabulary.

 Goblin